Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 The source account's enabled master key, current regular key, or configured multisigning quorum authorizes the outer Import and its fee/sequence effects.
-An intent may explicitly opt into third-party callback delivery by including `sfExportCallbackFeeLimit`, a positive native amount stored unchanged on its latch.
-It authorizes at most that outer Import fee for one successful callback for this exact issuance.
+An intent may explicitly opt into third-party callback delivery by including `sfExportCallbackFee`, a positive native amount stored unchanged on its latch.
+It authorizes exactly that outer Import fee for one successful callback for this exact issuance.
 It reserves no funds and pays no reward to the relayer;
 the owner must have sufficient balance when the callback is applied.
 Absence of the field preserves account authorization.
 It is forbidden on committee administration and latch-control forms, and cannot grant authority over other latches.
-Existing `xport()` wrappers omit it and retain the default policy.
+The final `uint64_t callback_fee_drops` argument to `xport()` sets this amount on the outer intent; zero omits the field and retains the default policy.
+Zero is an API sentinel, not a valid serialized fee authorization.
+This seven-argument WASM import requires recompiling older six-argument callers.

-A third-party-signed Import may use this allowance only after all ordinary proof/latch/validator-list preclaim conditions pass, within its stored fee cap.
+A third-party-signed Import may use this allowance only after all ordinary proof/latch/validator-list preclaim conditions pass, with its exact stored fee.
 The proof's owner, source/target domains, origin, and target digest still bind the callback.
 An account-authorized Import may pay a higher fee because the account directly authorized it.
+If the fixed fee cannot meet current admission requirements, third-party delivery waits or the account authorizes a differently priced Import.
+No funds are reserved in advance.
 Third-party delivery uses the owner's current sequence and debits the owner's balance; it cannot consume an unrelated source Ticket.
 Account-authorized Imports retain normal sequence/Ticket choice.
 Opting in permits delivery without another owner signature at callback time.